 - Improve ROI, employees can capitalise on their skills and experience to add value to the business

-In addition to having a comprehensive relocation framework, it is also a great idea to have prepared a portal or booklet of information for the employee.
-This booklet should clearly outline who is involved in their relocation.
-I cannot emphasise enough how overwhelming all the information is for a relocation.
+I cannot emphasise enough how overwhelming all the information and paperwork is for a new arrival.
 Just think for a minute about everything you might need from your employee back at the office…now add to this: Customs forms, Insurance and inventories, utilities bills and bank accounts, lease negotiations, etc the list is endless!
+Keep your infomration consise and easy to refer back to.
+A booklet should clearly outline who is involved in their relocation and what they should expect.

 Having information available to the employee that they can access easily when needed is valuable in putting them at ease.